tuanle99/PasswordGenerator/README.md

 - uppercase letter
 - special character

-### Instruction
+### Instruction:

 - When click on "Generate Password" button, user is promted for input for character length between 8 - 128 characters.
 - Then user is ask for for options for their password
-- - Number
+  - Number
-- - Lowercase Letter
+  - Lowercase Letter
-- - Uppercase Letter
+  - Uppercase Letter
-- - Special Character
+  - Special Character
 - The program require at least 1 criteria above to be set in order for the password to be generated.
 - After all condition are met, the password will be generated.